Broncos travel to LA looking for season sweep over Chargers - WHIZ News

 CHARGERS DEFENSE – OVERALL (10), RUSH (22), PASS (7).

 STREAKS, STATS AND NOTES — Denver has won three straight and four of the last five in the series. … Denver has swept the season 18 times, the most for the team against an opponent. … Last week’s loss assured the Broncos of their fourth straight losing season. … Broncos’ rookies have logged 4,194 total snaps, which is the fifth most in the league, with three players — C Lloyd Cushenberry, WR Jerry Jeudy and CB Michael Ojemudia — starting at least nine games. … The Broncos have scored touchdowns on all seven of their trips into their opponents’ red zone in the last three weeks. … QB Drew Lock is 8-8 in his career with 21 TDs and 16 interceptions.
 This season he has thrown 13 interceptions and lost three fumbles. … K Brandon McManus returns from a one-week stint on COVID-19 reserve list as a close contact.
-His replacement, 31-year-old rookie Taylor Russolino, missed three of four kicks and had a short second-half kickoff that sparked Bills’ big second half last week. … RB Melvin Gordon has rushed for eight TDs and caught a TD pass in his first season in Denver after five seasons with the Chargers. … Gordon had six catches in first matchup with his former team. … RB Phillip Lindsay’s only TD run this season came against the Chargers on Oct.
+His replacement, 31-year-old rookie Taylor Russolino, missed three of four kicks and had a short second-half kickoff that sparked Bills’ big second half last week. … RB Melvin Gordon has rushed for eight TDs and caught a TD pass in his first season in Denver after five seasons with the Chargers. … Gordon had six catches in first matchup with his former team. … RB Phillip Lindsay will miss the game due to shin and knee injuries.
+His only TD run this season came against the Chargers on Oct.
 1 when he reeled off a 55-yarder to spark Denver’s 31-30 comeback from a 21-point second-half deficit. … TE Noah Fant is coming off a career-best eight-catch performance.
 Fant had seven receptions in the Broncos’ Week 8 game against the Chargers. … OLB Bradley Chubb is fourth in the NFL with 60 quarterback knockdowns and hurries, earning his first Pro Bowl berth. … OLB Jeremiah Attaochu is aiming for his fourth consecutive game with a sack. … S Kareem Jackson had a career-high 12 tackles in the teams’ first meeting. … QB Justin Herbert has 27 touchdown passes, tied with Cleveland’s Baker Mayfield for the most by a rookie in NFL history.
 Herbert’s 290.8 passing yards per game are third in the AFC.
 He needs 219 yards to become the fourth rookie to top 4,000 passing yards. … RB Austin Ekeler is averaging 105.5 scrimmage yards per game since returning from a hamstring injury four weeks ago.
 He is averaging 58.2 scrimmage yards in six games vs. Denver. … WR Keenan Allen is third in the league with 100 receptions en route to his fourth straight Pro Bowl selection. … WR Tyron Johnson leads the NFL with four receptions of 50-plus yards.
-His 22.5-yard receiving average is best in the league among players with at least 15 catches. … Hunter Henry, third in the AFC among receptions for tight ends with 60, was placed on the COVID-19 list on Thursday. … The Chargers’ defense has forced a three-and-out on 21.55% of their possessions, which is the fourth-highest percentage in the league. … DE Joey Bosa is second in the AFC in tackles for loss (15) and quarterback hits (27).
-He received his third Pro Bowl bid earlier in the week. … CB Chris Harris Jr., who played nine seasons for Denver, faces his former team for the first time.
+His 22.5-yard receiving average is best in the league among players with at least 15 catches. … Hunter Henry, third in the AFC among receptions for tight ends with 60, was placed on the COVID-19 list on Thursday. … The Chargers’ defense has forced a three-and-out on 21.55% of their possessions, which is the fourth-highest percentage in the league. … DE Joey Bosa, who received his third Pro Bowl bid earlier in the week, is out due to a concussion. … CB Chris Harris Jr., who played nine seasons for Denver, faces his former team for the first time.
 He had his first interception with the Chargers last week. … Fantasy tip: Chargers WR Mike Williams has 10 receptions for 216 yards and a touchdown in the past two games against the Broncos.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL